OpenADP/openadp/AUTHENTICATION-TESTING.md

 The OpenADP encrypt/decrypt tools support Phase 3.5 encrypted authentication using DPoP tokens over Noise-NK channels.
 This provides nation-state resistant encryption with secure token exchange.

+**Note**: As of Phase 4.1, authentication is **enabled by default** for all production operations.
+The global authentication server at `https://auth.openadp.org` is used unless explicitly overridden.

 ## Authentication Architecture

 - **Phase 3.5 Encrypted Authentication**: DPoP tokens transmitted within Noise-NK encrypted channels